animesh-vit/Project-B2B-SaaS-Youtube-Strategy/Playbook_SOP.md

 - **Recognize that consistency**, not initial polish, is the binding constraint.
 Editing, SEO, and packaging are described as "baseline requirements," but most companies quit before YouTube has had time to compound — 12 months of consistency matters more than any single strong video
 -  *(source: Samu Kovacs, LinkedIn post, 19.06.2026)*
 - **Batch Recording:** Publish 4 videos per month as the stated "sweet spot" cadence for this founder-led, YouTube-first model.
-- *(Source: Samu Kovacs, YouTube Transcript: "Watch me build a $100M B2B YouTube strategy in 12 minutes", 15.06.2026)*
+- *(Source: Samu Kovács, YouTube Transcript, "Watch Me Build a $100M B2B YouTube Strategy in 12 Minutes", 15.06.2026, https://www.youtube.com/watch?v=2tgEvv9Irrc.)*

 ### *Step 5: Optimize for Watch Time, Not Views*
 - **Monitor**